invins2003/TrackMyLocation/README.md

 - Structuring the app with MVVM and clean folder separation
 - Handling async APIs and location streams
 - Designing a clean and responsive UI suitable for real users

+## how to run the Application

+- Add your Google Maps & Geocoding API key in a .env file:
+- GOOGLE_MAPS_API_KEY=YOUR_API_KEY

+- In terminal, run:
+- flutter pub get
+- flutter run